Claire-Lavigne/clairelavigne_14_04012022/README.md

 # HRnet

-Welcome to HRnet!
-This is our company's internal application to create and view employee records.
+A company's internal application to create and view employee records.

 # Available Scripts